 My current research focuses on the evolution of aristocracies between the Later Roman Empire and the Early Middle Ages.
 I combine the study of written sources with the increasingly available archaeological data from the different regions of the western Roman Empire.
-I am also interested in social and economic theory applied to the study of the ancient economy and particularly in issues related to resource allocation systems in pre-modern societies.
+I am also interested in the study of ancient aristocracies and statehood.

 “What is the De fisco Barcnonensi about?”, Antiquité Tardive, 14 (2006)

 “Networks of reciprocation in late antique episcopate: the case of Martin of Tours”, Argos 26 (2002).